Jim Storer

 Lunar Landing Game

-(made on a PDP-8/I at the Lexington MA high school following the 1969 Apollo moon landing);
+(made in fall 1969 on a PDP-8/I at the Lexington MA high school in recognition of the July 1969 Apollo moon landing);

 here is some stuff from an old box of TTY tapes and printouts,